Sidduri2025/RehabEdge/README.md

 Many patients (especially elderly) may not always have stable internet.

 Edge AI allows the app to work offline, still tracking posture and counting exercises.

+## Personalized Feedback

+Edge AI can learn from patient’s past performance data stored locally.

+The app can adapt recommendations (e.g., if the patient struggles with one movement, it highlights modifications).